PDCool64/infopedia/göttliches Allwissen (Lernzettel)/Basiswissen/Mengen.md

 >
 >
 >
- Sind die Mengen gleich,so schreiben wir
+ Sind die Mengen gleich, so schreiben wir
 >$$A^n=A\times\dots\times A$$

 Zu beachten: